brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 #### Day 3 - Lough Ree to Shannonbridge (49km)

-This day was characterised by endless lakes, starting with the rest of Lough Ree which passed without issue.
+This day felt like endless lakes, starting with the rest of Lough Ree which passed without issue.
 The morning was gloomy and overcast, but relatively still.
 I was able to make long crossings and exit the lake with a minimum of unnecessary distance.
 I was feeling the low water levels with no real flow in the river, but I put the head down through the headwinds regardless.
 I was excited for Athlone weir which is usually a fun slide but today was another annoying portage.

 Passing Clonmacnoise I had a mishap where an open hatch filled with water.
 Luckily the lids are tied on but it was a nuisance to say the least.
 I had trouble lighting a wet stove that night and some food got wet.
 Lesson learned to double check they're sealed!